casevechiaj/Burninator-3010-fan/README.md

 ## Anything else?
 Besides the Rapido UHF, CHC-XL, UHF and SF toolheads, there are:
-- MGN12H invertable (Voron-2 / Monolith Gantry mod), MGN9H(pandora's gantry mod) and MGN7H (Voron-0) carriage, both with x-endstop and klicky mount, for standalone, non-toolchanger printers
+- MGN12H invertable (Voron-2 / Monolith Gantry mod), MGN9H(pandora's gantry mod) and MGN7H (Voron-0) carriage, both with x-endstop and klicky or Beacon/Cartographer[+spacer) mount, for standalone, non-toolchanger printers
 - StealthChanger toolchanger: backplate, ajustable docks with inbuild PTFE whiper and spring steel blocker, adapter for DraftShft docks
 - MadMax toolchanger: backplate, docks with inbuild spring steel blocker and optinal PTFE whiper, modified SF and UHF cowls to work with MadMax.